dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/data-assets.md

 * Using the `@graph_asset` decorator to output a single asset from multiple operations without making each operation itself an asset.
 * Using the `@graph_multi_asset` decorator to output multiple assets from multiple operations

 This guide walks you the first three methods.
-The fourth combines the approaches of the 2nd and 3rd so it is omitted.
+The fourth combines the approaches of the 2nd and 3rd so it's omitted.

 ***